mikeplem/remotechrome/README.md

 # Remote Control of Chromium

+## Depends

+This program depends upon, https://github.com/raff/godet.
+This library does the hard work of talking to the remote debug port of Chrome.

+## Requirements

+You must be using Chromium (maybe Chrome) and you must start it with remote debugging turned on.
+The included shell script will start the browser with remote debugging and sets a temporary user profile.

+## Why

+The idea is that this program is the basis for remotely handling controlling a browser that would be used as a digital sign.

+## Usage
 I was looking for a simple way to remotely open a URL in Chromium.
 The Go code takes two arguments.

 ```shell